 What about having Atmos without ceiling speakers?

 There are various types of speakers available for Atmos effects.
-They are up-firing speakers, height elevated speakers, soundbar, and then ceiling speakers.
+They are up-firing speakers, height elevated speakers, soundbars, and then ceiling speakers.

 They all claim that they can give you Atmos effects, but their claim is partially or completely wrong in almost all types.
 But the true Atmos effects can only be given by the ceiling speakers.

 I have compared them all in this guide.
 Are Atmos speakers worth it?
-You can know in this guide to go with which type of speakers if you are not comfortable with the ceiling speakers.
+You can know in this guide to go with this type of speaker if you are not comfortable with ceiling speakers.

 But my recommendation is to go with ceiling speakers for the best possible experience, and you must install 4 speakers in the ceiling for it.